 For instance, 12-day RSI is more likely to reach overbought or oversold levels than 24-day RSI.

-Apart from reading overbought and oversold condition, there are certain special features in RSI.
+Apart from reading overbought and oversold condition, there are certain special features in relative strength index.
 Those are as follows-

-It is an interesting fact that RSI and the closing chart almost go hand in hand.
+It is an interesting fact that relative strength index and the closing chart almost go hand in hand.

 Sometimes it becomes difficult to differentiate which one is RSI and which one is the closing chart.